tsujamin/digi-approval/casestudy/case-study.md

 > + should be of a professional quality, lifecycle managed and supportable.
 > + investment should create improved performance, greater efficiency and/ or better community services.
 > + should be shared wherever possible across Government.
-> + should be acquired on a basis of value for money and total cost of ownership and be accessible to the ACT Government as a whole.
-> + should be supported by a level of targeted Research and Development investment to help Directorates realise the potential benefits of ICT.
-> + enabled business projects will be project managed, steered and governed by ICT trained and experienced staff.
-> + principles should be communicated and followed at all levels in a directorate.
+> + ...
 > + investment must have measurable outcomes.

 Investment in this system would be in line with those principles:
  + It supports service delivery by assisting directorates to meet their legislative requirements for service delivery.
- + It is of professional quality, and supportable << see sustainability under production system below >>
+ + It is of professional quality, and supportable - see the Sustainability section below.
  + It creates improved performance, greater efficiency and better community services, as outlined.
  + It can be readily shared across government, and used for both citizen-facing and internal workflows.
- + ???
  + The outcome of an investment into the system can be measured in terms of reduction in directorate time and cost per application.